Skip to contents

 ) # Full voxel data

-# Then add a summary run to the same file
+# Then add a summary run (saved here to a separate file for clarity)

 summary_file <- tempfile(fileext = ".h5")